sobolevn/awesome-cryptography/README.md

 - [Real World Cryptography](https://www.manning.com/books/real-world-cryptography/) - This book teaches you applied cryptographic techniques to understand and apply security at every level of your systems and applications.
 - [Security Engineering](http://www.cl.cam.ac.uk/~rja14/book.html) - There is an extraordinary textbook written by Ross Anderson, professor of computer security at University of Cambridge.
 - [Serious Cryptography](https://nostarch.com/seriouscrypto) - A Practical Introduction to Modern Encryption by Jean-Philippe Aumasson.
+- [The Code Book](https://simonsingh.net/books/the-code-book/) - This book is a digest of the history of cryptography, covering both ancient times, and newer cryptography methods.
+There are exercises at the end and the solution of those was rewarded with $10.000.
 - [The Cryptoparty Handbook](https://unglue.it/work/141611/) - This book provides a comprehensive guide to the various topics of the computer and internet security.
 - [Understanding Cryptography](http://www.crypto-textbook.com/) - Often overlooked, this book is a boon for beginners to the field.
 It contains plenty of exercises at the end of each chapter, aimed at reinforcing concepts and cementing ideas.

 ### Courses